1e4/idlescape/README.md

 - Smithing now shows bars per hour
 - The game will now remember what tab you were in

+### 0.9

+- Mining now shows ore per hour and xp per hour, in 0.10 I expect to add fishing and cooking into it

 ## Requests
 - Feel free to open a new issue if you are wanting a specific utility